forumone/gesso/source/_patterns/04-components/details/details.md

 ---

 __Variables:__
+* modifier_classes: [string] Classes to modify the default component styling.
 * is_open: [boolean] True/False identifying component as a button element.
 * details_summary: [object] Summary of the details.
 * details_description: [object] Description of the details.